-As long as people have cared about their physical safety, their loved ones and their hard-earned possessions, they have found ways to keep them safe.
-Security is not a new concept, even though we’ve come a long way from the ancient techniques employed by our ancestors.
+As long as people have cared about their physical safety, their loved ones, and their hard-earned possessions, they have found ways to keep them safe.

-Let’s take a walk down memory lane and look at some of the security systems of yore to see how they stack up to modern security methods.
+Let’s take a walk down memory lane and look at some of the security systems of our ancestors to see how they stack up to modern security methods.
 Here are five ancient means we still use to keep home and hearth safe from harm.

 While we don’t typically see watchtowers looming at the borders of major cities, this security measure is still employed by places that want to keep an eye on who is coming and going, like prisons and top secret government facilities (Area 51, anyone?).
 Watchtowers are very likely the precursors to our current use of cameras that allow security-minded individuals to keep an eye on any encroachers from a safe, remote location.
 And you can bet that modern watchtowers take full advantage of remote viewing, cameras and live feeds.